Baked Camembert

 What to add before baking

-The simplest version is a scored top, a drizzle of olive oil, salt and pepper.
+The simplest version for this baked Camembert cheese recipe is a scored top, a drizzle of olive oil and some salt and pepper.
 From there, the additions are a matter of preference.
-A clove of garlic pressed into the scored surface.
-A few sprigs of thyme.
-A small spoonful of honey for sweetness against the savoury cheese.
-A splash of white wine or Calvados for depth.
-None of these are compulsory.
-All of them work.
+A clove of garlic can be pressed into the scored surface, or a few sprigs of thyme added on top.
+You can add a small spoonful of honey for sweetness against the savoury baked cheese or even a splash of white wine or Calvados for extra flavours.
+None of these are compulsory and all of them work.

 What doesn’t work is overcomplicating it.
 Camembert has its own strong flavour and a distinctive aroma.
 The additions should complement it, not compete with it.